 Keep the following tips for last-minute tax filing in mind to get through the process without any problems:

 1 – Assistance is at Your Fingertips

 You might think every tax advisor is tied up with appointments so late in the tax season, but this might not be the case.
-At Block Advisors, for example, you can look up the tax office location closest to you and find available time slots.
+(At Block Advisors, for example, you can look up the tax office location closest to you and find available appointment times.)
 You may be surprised to see that the tax advisors have a good amount of last-minute availability.
 And our tax advisors average 15 years of experience in tax preparation.
-Plus, you are guaranteed an accurate tax return.

 The tax code is different this year with tax reform affecting most taxpayers for the first time, so it’s just another reason to consider the support of a tax advisor.